lego.com replacement parts self-serve request project main image

 design sprint plan structure

-Figure 2.
+Figure 3.
 Design sprint plan structure.

 Day 1: Understand it

 On Day 1 of the sprint, the existing flow, quantitative data from analytics, qualitative data from user interviews were presented to build a shared understanding with the team members and stakeholders.
+And we pointed out the main problems we wanted to improve.

 design sprint day 1 banner - understand it

-Figure 3.
+Figure 4.
 Design sprint day 1 banner - Understand it.

 Day 2: Ideate it